taravasya/FLARUM-MIGRATION/README.md

 * type
 * content

+The posts content will be parsed with s9e/TextFormatter integrated in Flarum.
+But some bbcodes will be prepaided with custom code, what finished text will be the most acceptable
 The posts will then be linked to the appropriate discussions.

 ### Step 5: User/Discussions record creation